 Sohini Sarah Pillai

-Dr. Sohini Sarah Pillai is Assistant Professor of Religion, Director of Film and Media Studies, and the Marlene Crandell Francis Endowed Chair in the Humanities at Kalamazoo College where she teaches courses on religious traditions in South Asia, religion in cinema, and epic literature.
-She is a comparatist of South Asian religious narratives and her area of specialization is the Mahabharata and the Ramayana epic traditions.
+Dr. Sohini Sarah Pillai is Assistant Professor of Religion, Director of Film and Media Studies, and the Marlene Crandell Francis Endowed Chair in the Humanities at Kalamazoo College where she teaches courses on religious traditions in South Asia, religion and popular media, and religion and epic narratives.
+Her research focuses on literary, cinematic, and television retellings of South Asian religious narratives and representations of South Asian religions in mainstream media.

-She is the author of Krishna’s Mahabharatas: Devotional Retellings of an Epic Narrative (the American Academy of Religion’s Religion in Translation Series at Oxford University Press, 2024) and the co-editor with Nell Shapiro Hawley of Many Mahabharatas (SUNY Series in Hindu Studies at State University of New York Press, 2021).
-Ongoing projects include Women in Hindu Traditions, a co-authored sourcebook with Emilia Bachrach and Jennifer D. Ortegren in the Women in Religions Series at New York University Press, and a monograph about cinematic adaptations of the Mahabharata and the Ramayana.
+She is the author of Krishna’s Mahabharatas: Devotional Retellings of an Epic Narrative (published in 2024 in the American Academy of Religion’s Religion in Translation series at Oxford University Press) and Epic Bollywood: Religion and Representation in Modern Indian Cinema (under contract with New York University Press).
+She is also the co-editor with Nell Shapiro Hawley of Many Mahabharatas (published in 2021 in the SUNY series in Hindu Studies at State University of New York Press) and the co-author with Emilia Bachrach and Jennifer D. Ortegren of Women in Hindu Traditions (forthcoming in the Women in Religions series at New York University Press).